blocknetdx/documentation/docs/service-nodes/setup.md

        approximate amount of RAM,
        # of CPUs, and amount of DISK (SSD) storage space required to support each
        service will be displayed next to the service name.
-Note that the cumulative DISK storage space of all the services you select for each mounted directory on your server must be less than the total amount of DISK storage space available for each mounted directory.
-The available space on each of your server's mounted directories is displayed when you first run `builder.py`, as in step 5 above.
-The RAM and CPU requirements of different services are not necessarily cumulative in the same way.
+Note that the cumulative DISK storage space requirements of all the services you select to store data in a particular directory, must be less than the total amount of DISK storage space available in that directory.
+For example, the sum of the DISK requirements for all the services you select to store data in the `/snode` directory must be less than the total available space in the `/snode` directory.
+(Note, the available space on each of your server's mounted directories is displayed when you first run `builder.py`, as in step 5 above.)
+The RAM and CPU requirements for different services are not necessarily cumulative in the same way.
 For Example, ETH and AVAX both require 16 GB of RAM, but that doesn't necessarily mean you need 32 GB RAM to support both of them on your SNode.
 However, if you want to have the ability to sync both of them concurrently, or to guarantee optimal performance, then